rnagabhyrava/plex-playlist-sync/README.md

 # Spotify2Plex
-A simple script to convert a spotify playlist into plex playlist
+A simple script to convert a spotify playlist into plex playlist.